 Another class project for Sewing at the Beach is finished along with the kits and handouts.
 This Swiss organdy zig zag bonnet is a summer version of the Swiss flannel bonnet featured in an earlier post.
-Appearing in Creative Needle magazine many years ago, the 1920′s pattern has always intrigued me.
-That one was made of a single layer of Swiss batiste.
+Appearing in Creative Needle magazine many years ago, the 1920’s pattern has always intrigued me.
+That recreation was made of a single layer of Swiss batiste.

+Working with the organdy was such a pleasure.
 Having modified the pattern to include a lining, I was pleased to see the delicate lawn print peeking through the organdy.
 It is much more visible than it is through the Swiss flannel.
 Additionally, the organdy required no starch before hemstitching.
 This is a bonus in a classroom situation.

 Basically, the pattern consists of a single piece of batiste 15″ X 9″ with deep zig zags along the front and back.
 This measurement allows a little excess around the edges for hemstitching.